HGVSnomenclature/hgvs-nomenclature/docs/consultation/SVD-WG004.md

 ## Community Consultation

-### NOTE
+!!! warning "Note"

     The proposal below is the original proposal as published first on November 10, 2015.
     The proposal is **not updated** and does not include changes made after acceptance of the proposal.
     To see the current recommendations, please check [Complex (HGVS/ISCN)](../recommendations/DNA/complex.md).

 ### Proposal SVD-WG004 (ISCN<>HGVS)